jeleel-muibi/hybridops.studio/mermaidCheck.md

 # HybridOps.Studio — Hero + Mermaid (GTV ready)

-> Use this snippet in your README to present a 10/10 elevator architecture view with one‑click evidence.
+> Use this snippet in your README to present a 10/10 elevator architecture view with one-click evidence.

 ## Hero (PNG)